 Although no official route runs along the Seine valley from Le Havre to Paris yet (one is being developed over the coming years) again, Cycling Northern France (UK, US) describes such a route using countless minor roads, a barrage crossing and many delightful 'bac' shuttle ferries.
 It visits sites such as the crusader castle at les Andelys and exits southern Normandy at the international tourist attraction that is Monet's gardens at Giverny (where the famous water-lilly ponds can still be seen).

 The north-east of the area, Seine-Maritime, is dominated, in cycling terms, by the textbook quality greenway running from Arques-la-Bataille, just outside Dieppe, to the characterful spa town of Forges-les-Eaux for some 28 miles.
 This is part of the Avenue Verte, the official cycle way between London and Paris, continuing south along another railpath down the Epte valley south of castle-dominated Gisors, before heading across the Parc Régional du Vexin to Paris (an eastern spur heads through the lovely Oise area of Picardy to rejoin the branch coming from Normandy on the outskirts of Paris).

-Richard Peace is founder of Excellent Books, specialists in cycle publishing.
+Richard Peace is co-author of the official Avenue Verte guidebook for Sustrans.
 He has made several tours of France (including on electric bikes) and is author of Cycling Southern France (UK, US), Cycling Northern France (UK, US), and Electric Bicycles: The Complete Guide (UK, US).
 He is a regular contributor to bikeradar.com and A to B magazine.